sgsignage/SG-App-Control-Deployment-System/README.md

 Before you do anything else, go ahead and download the .zip file for this full repository.

 #### The Database
-You'll need to do a couple things here.
+The following assumes you have a working, configured MS SQL Server set up.
+If you don't, please stop, get one set up, then come back here and continue:
+1. Extract the `database_structure.txt` file (in the 'server' folder) from the .zip file you downloaded
-1. Create a new database named `SGAppControl`
+2. Create a new database named `SGAppControl`
-2. Download everything in this repository (just download the .zip file is the quickest)
+3. Download everything in this repository (just download the .zip file is the quickest)
-3. Refer to the `database_structure.txt` file found in "server" folder of this repository.
-Using the information in that file, create your tables in your new database.
+4. Refer to the `database_structure.txt` file.
+Using the information in that file, create new tables in your new database that you created in #2
-4. Create a new SQL Server user (and password of course), assign the user to your new database, and give appropriate permissions to (SELECT, UPDATE, INSERT, DELETE) all the tables you just created.
+5. Create a new SQL Server user (and password of course), assign the user to your new database, and give appropriate permissions to (SELECT, UPDATE, INSERT, DELETE) all the tables you just created
-5. Modify the `conString` variable (line #2) in the `includes.asp` file in the "server" folder.
+6. Create one more SQL Server user, but this time, create it based off of the special "Domain Computers" security group.
+Give it all the same permissions that you gave the user you just created in the previous step

 #### The Web Application
+1. Create a new folder (let's call it `wdac` going forward here) on your hard drive, extract all of the files in the 'server' folder from the .zip file into this new `wdac` folder (note - the `database_structure.txt` file does not need to be in this folder - you can and should keep this file somewhere else)
+2. Edit the `conString` variable (line #2) in the `includes.asp` file in your new `wdac` folder - change the values in this string to match your environment (the "UID" and "PWD" are the User/Password you created in the #5 step of the "The Database" section above)
+3. Optionally change the 'title' tag (line #11) to whatever you want
+4. In IIS, create a new "Virtual Directory" or "Application" that points to the new 'wdac' folder you created in #1.
+5. Optionally - set up Authentication in this new "Virtual Directory" or "Application" to protect from unauthorized access (for information on how to do this, you can search on Google or consult with an AI chat bot of your choice)

 ### The Client
+The 'client' is simply a Powershell script, but we do need to do a couple things:
+1. On a client/workstation place a copy of the `SG App Control Client PS vX.X.ps1` Powershell script (which you'll find in the 'client' folder of the extracted .zip file) into a folder of your choosing
+2. Edit this file in the text editor of your choice

 ## Screenshots of the Management Interface